Earl of Crawford: Later history

+Subsidiary titles

 The subsidiary titles associated with the Earl of Crawford and Balcarres are: Lord Lindsay of Crawford (created 1398), Lord Lindsay and Balniel (1651) and Baron Wigan of Haigh Hall (1826).
 The former two subsidiary titles, as well as the two Earldoms, are in the Peerage of Scotland.
-The Barony is in the Peerage of the United Kingdom.
-By virtue of the title of Baron Wigan of Haigh Hall, the Earls of Crawford and Balcarres sat in the House of Lords until the passage of the Peerage Act 1963.
-The 29th Earl sat in the House of Lords as Baron Balniel, a life peerage conferred on him in 1974 after he left the House of Commons and before the death of his father.
+The barony is in the Peerage of the United Kingdom, and so entitled the Earls of Crawford and Balcarres to sit in the House of Lords even before the passage of the Peerage Act 1963 extended that right to peers of Scotland.

+The 29th Earl sat in the House of Lords as Baron Balniel, of Pitcorthie in the County of Fife, a peerage under the Life Peerages Act 1958 conferred on him in 1974 after leaving the House of Commons in the aftermath of the October 1974 general election while his father was still living.

 The Earl of Crawford is the hereditary Clan Chief of Clan Lindsay.

 Family seat

 The family seat is Balcarres House in Colinsburgh, Fife.
 Until the 1940s they were also seated at Haigh Hall, Lancashire.
+The traditional burial place of the Earls of Crawford is the family chapel at Balcarres House.